zirachw/Tubes2_SeleniumSoup4/README.md

    > Opens at http://localhost:3000, API proxy to http://localhost:8080
 ## Algorithm Explanation
 ### BFS
-1. Group all elements into \textit{bucket} based on their tier values.
+1. Group all elements into buckets based on their tier values.

-2. Initialize \texttt{memo} with tier 0 elements.
+2. Initialize memo with tier 0 elements.
 Add each base element as a single node and mark it as traced.

-3. For each element in a given tier, try to form a new path from that element and the elements in \texttt{memo}.
-If the combination is valid and the number of paths does not exceed \texttt{maxPaths}, add the path to the memo.
+3. For each element in a given tier, try to form a new path from that element and the elements in memo.
+If the combination is valid and the number of paths does not exceed maxPath, add the path to the memo.

-4. Once all tiers are complete, check if the target element is available in \texttt{memo}.
-If yes, retrieve the \texttt{maxPaths} path that leads to that target.
+4. Once all tiers are complete, check if the target element is available in memo.
+If yes, retrieve the paths that leads to that target.

 5. Make the target node the root of the tree.